Digital Twin initiative – eComply

 The VBA’s participation helped us learn from and better understand digital twin technology and accelerate our journey towards digitalisation of building information.
 The eComply proof of concept shows the potential opportunity for the end-to-end digitalisation of the built environment through digital technology, which could deliver significant benefits to the building and construction industry and the Victorian economy.

-Further development of the project (led by Land Use Victoria) has now been incorporated within the Government’s Digital Twin Victoria program.
+Further development of the project (led by Digital Twin Victoria) has been incorporated within the Government’s Digital Twin Victoria program.